06chaynes/http-cache/README.md

 thanks to [http-cache-semantics](https://github.com/kornelski/rusty-http-cache-semantics).
 By default, it uses [cacache](https://github.com/zkat/cacache-rs) as the backend cache manager.

+## How do I use this?

+Likely you won't!
+At least not directly.
+Unless you are looking to implement a custom backend cache manager or client middleware you'll probably want to pull in one of the existing client implementations instead.
+See the [Provided Client Implementations](#provided-client-implementations) section below.

 ## Install

 With [cargo add](https://github.com/killercup/cargo-edit#Installation) installed :